 - The greatest impact of orthognathic surgery is the recovery phase.

 - Patients typically may be off work/school from two weeks to one month after surgery.

 - Return to normal chewing function may take 2 months and full function may take one year.

-- Our goal is to ensure you are well taken care of during and after surgery.
+- Our goal is to ensure you are well taken care of both during and after surgery.

-- Weekly appointments are required for up to two months after surgery.
+- Weekly appointments are required for up to two months post surgery.